Kathryn leads the Public Sector industry group at Hall & Wilcox, and is a partner in our Commercial Dispute Resolution.

 - Defending a $100 million claim concerning a highly technical method of welding a major gas pipeline.
 In this case, Kathryn obtained the first-ever orders in the Supreme Court of Victoria obliging the Plaintiff to perform Technology Assisted Review.
 The use of Technology Assisted Review reduced the Plaintiff’s relevant documents from 1.3 million to under 100,000, and our client’s discovery costs commensurately.
 Our client found the ‘smoking gun’.
 The case settled shortly after discovery concluded.

 - Defending a $29 million claim concerning alleged breach of contract and related claims for delay.
-The complex claims were rigorously defended with lay and expert evidence, our client exercising its statutory and contractual rights.
+The complex claims were defended with lay and expert evidence, our client exercising its statutory and contractual rights.
 Our client triumphed, successfully defending every dollar claimed.